Subsistence hunting of the bowhead whale: Quotas

 The IWC quota for hunting bowheads was 100 in 2020, with 7 for Russia and 93 for the United States.
 US hunters stuck 69 bowheads, of which they were able to bring 54 to land.

 In Arctic Canada

 The Inuit have hunted whales long before European whaling ships showed up in the 1700s from the 1940s they were forced to stop, but resumed in the 1990s.
 Only a few licenses are available each year.
 The hunt is monitored and co-managed by Nunavik Marine Regional Wildlife Board, the Nunavut Wildlife Management Board, and the Department of Fisheries and Oceans.

+In 2024, the Inuit hunters of Aklavik, Northwest Territories were permitted to hunt and kill one bowhead whale with the whale meat to be distributed to Inuvialuit and Gwich'in communities in the region.